yo-yo-yo-jbo/dictiopwn/README.md

 ```
 - The `-d` flag is mandatory and specified the dictionary to be used.
 The dictionary should split attempts by linebreaks.
 I've included a [naive dictionary file](english_wordlist.txt) in the repository.
 - The `-c` flag is optional and makes the utility attempt every casing option for each attempt, hence covering more options but making the dictionary attack run longer.

+## Disclaimer
+I release this tool for educational purposes only and provide it without warranty.
+Use this tool at your own risk.

+## Detection
+Besides examining the security audit logs, defenders are encouraged to look for anomalous parent processes of the `unix_chkpwd` utility.

+Stay tuned!
+Jonathan Bar Or